pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 # Publish/Subscribe API for Ruby SDK

-Send messages to channel subscribers, listen for messages and presence events, and manage subscriptions.
+Low-latency real-time messaging to one or many subscribers.

 For conceptual guidance, see Connection Management and Publish Messages.

 ## Publish

 publish() sends a JSON-serializable message to all subscribers of a channel.
-Messages are replicated globally.

-Key points:
+- Prerequisites and limitations
-- Initialize PubNub with publishKey.
+  - Initialize the client with publishKey.
-- Not required to be subscribed to publish.
+  - You don't need to be subscribed to publish.
-- Cannot publish to multiple channels simultaneously.
+  - You can't publish to multiple channels simultaneously.
+- Security
-- Security: set ssl: true at initialization for TLS/SSL; optional message encryption.
+  - Enable TLS/SSL by setting ssl: true during initialization.
+Optional message encryption is available.
-- Message data: any JSON-serializable object; pass objects directly—do not pre‑serialize message or meta (serialization is automatic).
+- Message data
+  - Send JSON-serializable data (objects, arrays, integers, strings).
+  - Don't JSON serialize message or meta; PubNub serializes them automatically.
+- Size
-- Size: max 32 KiB (including escaped characters and channel name); aim < 1,800 bytes.
+  - Max 32 KiB per message (including escaped characters and channel name).
+Aim for < 1,800 bytes.
+Errors return Message Too Large.
-- Throughput: publish as fast as bandwidth allows; subscribers have an in‑memory queue of ~100 messages—throttle bursts to avoid drops.
+- Publish rate
+  - Soft throughput limits; in-memory queue stores only 100 messages.
+Bursts can cause drops if subscribers can't keep up.
+- Custom message type
-- Optional custom_message_type: business-specific label (for example: text, action, poll).
-3–50 chars; case-sensitive alphanumeric; dashes/underscores allowed; cannot start with special characters or pn_/pn-.
+  - Optionally set custom_message_type to label messages (for example text, action, poll).
-- Best practices:
+- Best practices
-  - Publish serially, not concurrently.
-  - Check success response (for example, [1,"Sent","136074940..."]) before sending next.
-  - Retry on failure ([0,"blah","<timetoken>"]).
-  - Keep in-memory queue under 100 messages; throttle, for example ≤5 msgs/sec.
+  - Publish serially; verify success ([1,"Sent","..."]); publish next only after success; retry on failure ([0,"...","..."]); keep queue < 100; throttle as needed (for example ≤5 msg/s).

 ### Method(s)

-To Publish a message you can use the following method(s) in the Ruby SDK:
+To Publish a message:

 ```
 `1publish(